jmears63/batogram/docs/batogram.md

 A settings dialog can be access from the top menu bar.
 This contains infrequently changed settings that apply to the entire application.

-* _Initial data directory_ determines the directory that File Open dialogs start from.
-Typically you should point this where you store your data files.
 * _Colour scale_ allows you to choose between different colour maps.
 The most successful ones are marked with an asterisk.
 Selection is a matter of taste and eyesight.
+* _Initial data directory_ determines the directory that File Open dialogs start from.
+Typically you should point this where you store your data files.
+* Mic response (main and ref) allows you to correct for microphone frequency response, by specifying a response for the main and reference spectrograms.
+More on the file format is provided [here](mic-response.md).

 Side by Side Comparison